-Therefore, I thought it would be appropriate for my first Halloween blog to be about a ghost.
+Since it’s the season for telling ghost stories, I thought it would be appropriate for my first Halloween post to be about a ghost.

 A real ghost.